The Administrative Appeals Tribunal (AAT) consists of the President and the other members who may be appointed as:

 Dr Irene O’Connell is Deputy Division Head of the Migration & Refugee Division.

-Ms Suellen Bullock and Ms Irene Tsiakas are Deputy Division Heads of the Social Services & Child Support Division.
+Ms Irene Tsiakas is Deputy Division Head of the Social Services & Child Support Division.

 The position of Registrar is a statutory office appointed by the Governor-General.
 The Registrar assists the President to manage the administrative affairs of the AAT and is: